 Magecart hackers usually look for bugs in third-party sources.
 First, make sure you only install plugins from trusted sources.
 Further, keep up with the latest versions of plugins and themes.
 Being prompt with the updates can eliminate the risk of being hacked.

 Besides the above two, always set strict file permissions for your website.
 You can also take help from this article on our blog to set file permissions on Magento.

 Use Two-Factor Authentication

 Always, and I repeat always use two-factor authentication for checkouts in your website.
 Two-factor authentication requires an added verification to confirm the authenticity of the credit card owner.
 This discourages any payment request made from your card even if it’s stolen.

-As a customer, being super vigilant while making any transaction online will, for sure, be in your privacy’s favour.
+As a customer, being super vigilant while making any transaction online will, for sure, be in your privacy’s favor.
 Further, as an e-commerce website on Magento, you should indulge in security best practices.
-Like stronger permissions settings, having two-factor authentication, being up to date with the current versions in all sphere of a website – all go a long way in making your website secure, trusted, and reputable.
+Like stronger permissions settings, having two-factor authentication, being up to date with the current versions in all spheres of a website – all go a long way in making your website secure, trusted, and reputable.

 Since Magecart attacks are so widespread, we’ve made a video about them you might find helpful: